dhelgerson/ObsidianVault/cluster-tcg.md

 - Networking
 ### Trainers: Support Staff/Students
 staff prevent issues, students buff performance.
 Staff remain throughout play, Trainers are required for cluster operations. each trainer has a perk that will aid in a specific operational circumstance (detailed later)
-- Vince (staff) - "There is no further escalation"
+- Vince (staff) - reduce cluster standups and upgrades by 1 turn - "There is no further escalation"
-	- make things happen "now"
-- Oliver (student) - Code optimization: jobs require 1 less turn to complete
+- Oliver (student) - Code optimization: jobs require 1 less turn to complete - "A scalable code is a slow code"
-- Joey (staff) - prevent job failures
+- Joey (staff) - prevent job failures - "Fix your slurm allocation"
-- John (staff) - if administering a storage cluster, datacenter is immune to 1 power outage total
+- John (staff) - if administering a storage cluster, datacenter is immune to 1 power outage - "RAID is not a backup"
-- Huston (staff) - prevent hardware failures
+- Huston (staff) - prevent hardware failures - "This wouldn't happen if we just remove electricity from rock"
 - Mike (staff) - increase reward of completed job by 1
-- Dawn (staff) - add 1 networking to total datacenter per active cluster
+- Dawn (staff) - add 1 networking to resource pool
-- Drew -
+- Drew (student)  - negate 1 security breach - "We already found that one chief"
-- Tess -
+- Tess (student) - protects against 1 ticket submission
-- Isha -
+- Isha (student) - Allow 2 research jobs to be performed by the same cluster. - "proper management is the key to efficiency"
+- Soyab (student) - decrease ML job runtime by 1 turn
 ### Jobs
 each job will have base runtime per cluster type. each additional rack in a cluster will decrease runtime by 1 turn.
 - ICON - 8cpu, 10gpu, 10tpu, +2